szihai/broker-flat/README.md

 ## Introduction
-In the age of micro services, we often need to test our containers locally.
+For developers in the age of micro services, we often need to test our containers locally.
 But, even on the same host, if you use `docker run` on individual containers, they won't be able to communicate with each other without proper networking setup.
-Just with Docker community version, there are `bridge, host, overlay, macvlan` , etc. It is cubersome to manage these networks and sometimes they even require code changes.
+Just with Docker community version, there are `bridge, host, overlay, macvlan` , etc. It is cumbersome to manage these networks .
+And sometimes they even require code or configuration changes.
+The question we need to ask is : Why?
+Why should we care about the different docker networking model?
+Or docker networking plugins?
+All we want is app to talk to another.
+In this demo, we introduce one use case of RSocket Broker,
 ## Demo setup
 The demo has 3 parts: An RSocket broker, an RSocket server that answers the query and an RSocket client with is a web server that listens to http requests and dispatches the request to the server.
 ![diagram](diagram.png)